project-gemmi/gemmi/docs/mol.rst

 .. code-block:: console

   $ c++ -std=c++11 -Iinclude -Ithird_party example_above.cpp -lz
   $ ./a.out 2cco.cif.gz
   This file has 20 models.

 The :file:`gemmi/mmread.hpp` header includes many other headers and is relatively slow to compile.
-If this matters it is recommended to include this header in only one ``cpp`` file, and in other files use only :file:`gemmi/model.hpp`.
+For this reason, include it in only one compilation unit (that does not change often).
+Alternatively, if want to support only a single coordinate format, use a function specific to this format.
+For example, the next section shows how to read just a PDB file (``read_pdb_file(path)``).

 Python
 ------